-Standard 6: Students will be able to understand and operate a point and shoot camera or DSLR.
+Standard 6: Students will be able to understand and operate a point and shoot camera or DSLR. know what the parts look like and where they are located!

 Objective 1.
 Identify basic digital camera parts and their functions (i.e. viewfinder or LCD monitor, lens, mode dial, shutter release, etc.) LCD-Liquid Crystal Display.
 Screen that you view pictures on.
 Mode dial or Mode Selector-Allows you to change settings on your camera.
 Hot Shoe-Where you can attach accessories like a big flash.
 Shutter Release-The picture-taking button.

 Objective 2.
-Understand focal length and optical zoom verses digital zoom.
+Understand focal length and optical zoom vs digital zoom.

-- A. Focal length: The distance between the lens and the image sensor when the subject is in focus. - e.
+A. Focal length: The distance between the lens and the image sensor when the subject is in focus.

+e.
 Optical Zoom-Optics of the lens makes the subject appear closer.
-It keeps the same quality and the same number of pixels. - f.
+It keeps the same quality and the same number of pixels.

+f.
 Digital Zoom-Picture is cropped.
 Digital zoom lowers the quality of your picture.

 It cuts out pixels.
 It is found on mobile devices and point and shoot cameras.

 Objective 3.
 Use of a tripod or other steady shoot method when it is appropriate.
+A TRIPOD IS A STABILIZER!
 Use a tripod for low light pictures.
 Use a tripod when your shutter speed is slower than 60.

 Objective 4.
 Identify the need and appropriate use of an on camera flash.
 Low light situations.
 You usually need to use a flash inside.
-Flashes make the background darker and make your subject look flat.
+Flashes make the background darker and make your subject look FLAT.